 My husband and I were lucky enough to catch The Hancock House on a slow day and we had the tour all to ourselves.
 The historian on site was very friendly and knowledgeable and walked us through the entire home and property.

-A big portion of the home is still original and it has been staged with antiques to look as it would when John Hancock lived with his family in the home.
+A big portion of the home is still original and it has been staged with antiques to look as it would have when John Hancock lived with his family in the home.
 The furniture is all found period antiques – with one exception.
 This amazing cabinet is original to the home and remains in amazing shape today.

 Original Cabinet